infinitesoftwaregroup/Infinite.AddEncryptedJsonToConfiguration/README.md

 ## Acknowledgements

-Infinite.EncryptedJsonConfiguration uses some of the encryption code from the [CryptHash.NET](https://github.com/alecgn/crypthash-net/) (MIT license) library for it's AES-256-GCM operations.
+Infinite.AddEncryptedJsonToConfiguration uses some of the encryption code from the [CryptHash.NET](https://github.com/alecgn/crypthash-net/) (MIT license) library for it's AES-256-GCM operations.